lionheart/SuperLayout/README.md

 Installation
 ------------

 SuperLayout is available via CocoaPods and SwiftPM.
-In your Podfile, just specify:
+If you're using CocoaPods, just specify this in your Podfile:

     pod 'SuperLayout', '~> 0.2'

 ### Before You Use

 To use this library, you should have a basic understanding of the [`NSLayoutAnchor` API](https://developer.apple.com/reference/uikit/nslayoutanchor).
-If not, read up, and then check out the reference below to get started.
+If not, read up, and then check out the documentation below to get started.

+---

 ## NSLayoutConstraint Reference

+Note: SuperLayout does not (yet) automatically turn off `translatesAutoresizingMaskIntoConstraints` for the views you'd like to manage with Auto Layout.
+Doing this automatically is too magical for my tastes.
+Feel free to create an issue if you disagree.

 #### [constraint(equalTo:)](https://developer.apple.com/reference/uikit/nslayoutanchor/1500946-constraint)